 Establish a process for handling worsening asthma.

+Talk with your teachers and school personnel about your asthma and how it is managed.
 Tell your teacher when your asthma is bothering you.

 Identify and reduce common asthma triggers within the school.